Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <h3> Searching for Population Tables at the Census Tract Level </h3> <br>

-  <p> We can visit the US Census data website  <a href="https://data.census.gov/">here</a>.
-Since we want to implement this table in a GIS software, we have to be prudent as to how we search for data -- the US Census has a massive number of similarly named datasets which can be quite confusing to navigate through.
-Realistically, we will have to use the "advanced search" option to apply a couple of filters to narrow down our dataset.
+  <p> The US Census data website can be found <a href="https://data.census.gov/">here</a>.
+Since this table will be implemented in GIS software, the search criteria need to be setup carefully -- the US Census has a massive number of similarly named datasets which can be quite confusing to navigate through.
+The "advanced search" option will be used to apply several filters to obtain to the specfic dataset.
 Select “advanced search” under the main search bar to begin (Figure 2). </p>  <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/BusE2V2.jpeg" alt="US Census Data" style="width:100%;max-width:625px">